-Once an ancient military path built to protect Menorca from invaders; now a continuous nature trail that protects the environment and heritage of the island.
+Walking the Cami de Cavalls in Menorca, Spain is more than a ramble through nature, but a journey through history.
+Once an ancient military path built to protect Menorca from invaders, it is now a continuous nature trail that protects the environment and heritage of the island.

+The appeal is a trail that conceals some of the most pristine landscapes in the Mediterranean – an island declared a ‘Biosphere Reserve’ by UNESCO.
 This sustainable loop swerves through multiple eco-systems, rugged coastlines that conceal 130 bays and coves, and a diverse landscape that changes from orange desert-like sands to dense woodland, wetlands to wave-crashing beaches, and flat paths to rugged cliff-tops.

 An island that has remained relatively unknown and untouched, in comparison to its well-established and famous Balearic neighbours, Ibiza and Majorca, Menorca attracts the more adventurous explorer and nature sports enthusiast.

 Two to five days on horseback covers a lot of ground, where you can ride the powerful and traditional Menorquín breed of horse from one of the many stables on the island and enjoy the path as it was originally used.

 I found the most solace exploring this path by foot, where I could stop and really absorb the environment as it changed colour and texture.
-Menorca prides itself on being a slow destination and finding harmony with nature, with the Camí de Cavalls reflecting exactly this mindset.
+Menorca prides itself on being a slow destination and finding harmony with nature, with the Cami de Cavalls reflecting exactly this mindset.

-The Camí de Cavalls once kept people away from Menorca in the name of its protection, but today the same path encourages people to stay and be a part of a sustainable method of its preservation.
+The Cami de Cavalls once kept people away from Menorca in the name of its protection, but today the same path encourages people to stay and be a part of a sustainable method of its preservation.
 How many steps will you take in safeguarding the unique landscape of the island, held together by a single, circular trail?

-- The Camí de Cavalls is the registered long-distance walking route, GR 223.
+- The Cami de Cavalls is the registered long-distance walking route, GR 223.